How To Do The Ceylon Stitch – The Stitch That Looks Like Knitting

 Variations Of The Ceylon Stitch

-This stitch is really fun to play with by using different colors.
+This stitch is a great one to use with a variety of different colors.
 You can alternate or change the colors you use for each row to add stripes or a pattern.
 This would also be a fun stitch to do with variegated floss!

 As an example, here is how you could embroider a sweater.